-Two friends were at a party held at the mansion of a billionaire.
+Two friends were at a party at a billionaire’s extravagant estate.
 One said, “Wow!
 Look at this place!
 This guy has everything!”
 The other said, “Yes, but I have something he’ll never have: enough.”

-When I decided to sell my company in 2008, I already had enough.
+When I decided to sell my company, I already had enough.

 I live simply.
-I hate waste and excess.
-I have a good apartment, a good laptop, and a few other basics.
-But the less I own, the happier I am.
-The lack of possessions gives me the priceless freedom to live anywhere anytime.
+I don’t own a house, a car, or even a TV.
+The less I own, the happier I am.
+The lack of stuff gives me the priceless freedom to live anywhere anytime.